When starting any diet, most people focus on what not to eat: cheeseburgers, pizza, M&Ms, the list goes on!

-They contain a good amount of fiber which will help slow down your body’s digestion and leave you feeling fuller for much longer without having to consume too many calories.
+They contain a good amount of fiber, which will help slow down your body’s digestion.
+This will leave you feeling fuller for much longer without having to consume too many calories.

 If you’re looking for the best foods to enjoy on your keto journey, this list is a great start.
 Paired with some light exercise and consistent healthy eating, you’ll be reaching your weight loss goals in no time, so eat up!

 McCarty MF., DiNicolantonio JJ.
 (2016).
 Lauric acid-rich medium-chain triglycerides can substitute for other oils in cooking applications and may have limited pathogenicity.
 Open.
 Heart.
 27 July.